-Rhode Island has several lease arrangements with the Rhode Island Refunding Bond Authority relating to capital projects financed by the former Public Buildings Authority, at the request of the state.
+Rhode Island has entered into a loan and trust agreement with the Rhode Island Refunding Bond Authority, a public corporation which issued \$20,640,000 of bonds to provide for the advance refunding of \$18,640,000 of the state's general obligation bonds.
+As of June 30, 2005, there were no such bonds outstanding. state.
 In FY 1998, Rhode Island merged the responsibilities of the Rhode Island Public Buildings Authority into the Rhode Island Refunding Bond Authority.
 As of June 30, 2005, the Rhode Island Refunding Bond Authority had \$74,615,000 of bonds outstanding, the proceeds of which were to finance such projects.
 (See Appendix C for debt service payments)